Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Introduction

 \section{Introduction}

-Predicting the transmission of avian influenza remains a critical challenge in epidemiological research, due to the virus’s capacity for widespread dissemination among avian populations.
-Increasing cross-species transmission poses serious risks to public health infrastructure and global biosecurity.
-Accurately predicting where outbreaks may occur is vital for initiating early interventions that reduce infection risk and prevent spillover.
-To enable timely intervention and reduce the risk of zoonotic spillover, it is essential to identify high-risk regions prior to outbreak emergence~\citep{caliendo2022transatlantic, prosser2024using}.
+Forecasting the transmission of Avian Influenza Virus (AIV) is a major challenge in epidemiology due to its potential for widespread dissemination in avian populations.
+The growing incidence of cross-species transmission poses substantial risks to public health and global biosecurity.
+Consequently, accurate prediction of outbreak locations is vital for initiating early interventions to minimize infection risk~\citep{caliendo2022transatlantic, prosser2024using}.
+Prior epidemiological models primarily utilized mechanistic approaches~\citep{geng2021kernel, della2023sir} based on biological assumptions and fixed compartmental structures.
+While suitable for simplified contexts, these models fail to incorporate network topology or interaction semantics \citep{hunter2022understanding}.
+Their reliance on low-dimensional Ordinary Differential Equation (ODE) systems tracks only the aggregate number of infected individuals within discrete states.
+This limits their ability to model temporal dependencies and the complex inter-location influence of real-world disease transmission dynamics.

-Earlier epidemiological models primarily adopt mechanistic strategies based on biological assumptions, often structured around fixed compartments such as SIR or SEIR \citep{geng2021kernel, della2023sir}.
-While effective in simplified scenarios, they lack network topology and interaction semantics~\citep{hunter2022understanding} as they both, in the deterministic form, work under low-dimensional Ordinary Differential Equation~(ODE) systems that track infected counts in discrete disease states, thus falling short in representing the time-sequence reasoning and inter-location impact seen in real-world disease transmission.

-To address the limitations of traditional epidemiological models, recent approaches have incorporated temporal architectures with Graph Neural Networks (GNNs) to capture spatio-temporal transmission dynamics from observational data~\citep{liu2024review}.
-These models identify topological patterns both within and across time steps, enabling the learning of temporal correlations across spatially distributed locations in graph structures.
-This formulation offers a flexible and data-driven framework for supporting decision-making in disease surveillance and control, representing a significant advancement over classical forecasting methods~\citep{bruel2020universal,liu2024review}.
-For example, Cola-GNN \citep{deng2020cola} captures the influence between the locations by combining the attention matrix with the geographical adjacency matrix.
-MSDNet \citep{tang2023enhancing} enhances regional epidemic predictions by integrating large-scale mobility data and fine-grained contact patterns through spatiotemporal graph learning.
+To overcome the limitations of traditional epidemiological models, recent methods incorporate Graph Neural Networks (GNNs) with temporal architectures to capture spatio-temporal transmission dynamics from observational data~\citep{liu2024review}.
+These models are designed for human infectious diseases, such as Influenza-Like Illness (ILI) or COVID-19.
+Their design identifies topological transmission patterns across time steps by relying on geographical correlations for connectivity.
+It enables the learning of temporal correlations among spatially dispersed locations embedded in the graph structure.
+This formulation offers a flexible, data-driven framework for supporting disease surveillance and control decisions, representing a significant advancement over classic forecasting methods~\citep{bruel2020universal,liu2024review}.